ItsMureithi/fb-login-form-clone/README.md

 - CSS3 (Flexbox)
 - JavaScript (Vanilla)

-##💡 Inspiration
+##  💡 Inspiration

-This is a clone project of the Facebook login page, built for learning purposes.
-It's not affiliated with Facebook.
+-This is a clone project of the Facebook login page, built for learning purposes.
+-It's not affiliated with Facebook.